aj95-nair/hospitalmanagemntsystem/README.md

 # hospitalmanagemntsystem

-Inside the node-rb-ac folder you will find APIs
+Inside the node-rb-auth folder you will find APIs